RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

 The gap analysis of the 7-qubit Erdös-Rényi instance (Fig. \ref{fig:RFIM_example_energy_gaps_erdos}) reveals a clear hierarchy.
 RFOX maintains an almost flat gap of $\Delta_{k} \simeq 1.9 - 2.0$ across all slices.
 In contrast, the XX-only driver starts with an exponentially small gap ($\Delta_{\text{min}} \approx 0.03$) and recovers after the first third of the sweep; the X+sXX schedule dips to $\Delta_{\text{min}} \approx 0.17$ before climbing; and the conventional X-driver sees its gap collapse late to $\Delta_{\text{min}} \approx 0.18$.
 Because the adiabatic runtime scales as $\Delta^{-2}_{\text{min}}$, RFOX is expected to be roughly an order of magnitude faster than either X or X+sXX and three to four orders of magnitude faster than XX, highlighting the benefit of an almost constant non-stoquastic gap combined with counter-diabatic steering.

 It is worth noting that, in this toy example, all four schedules perform reasonably well.
 The crucial difference, however, lies in gap stability.
-RFOX preserves a robust minimum gap even with an approximate choice of $\delta$.
+RFOX preserves a robust minimum gap even with an approximate choice of $\delta$, sustained by the active $\mathcal{O}(\delta/\omega)$ leading-order CD terms.
 By contrast, the X-driver begins with a sizable gap but sees it steadily shrink as the evolution progresses; the XX driver starts with an almost vanishing gap, prolonging the period in which diabatic leakage is likely; and the X+sXX schedule suffers a sharp gap reduction in the first quarter of the evolution, mirroring the runtime penalty of the XX driver.
 These gap collapses translate into substantially longer evolution times.

 For the 9-node Watts-Strogatz instance (Fig. \ref{fig:RFIM_example_energy_gaps_watts}), the gap profile again highlights RFOX’s robustness.
 RFOX maintains a nearly flat gap, oscillating gently around $\Delta_{k} \approx 2.5$ for the entire sweep.
 The X-only baseline starts with a moderate gap ($\approx 2.0$) but declines steadily to a late-time minimum of $\approx 0.5$, while the XX driver begins essentially gap-less and recovers only after $k/p \approx 0.35$, leaving a long, vulnerable interval.
 The X+sXX catalyst fares better than XX alone yet still plunges below $0.4$ early in the evolution before climbing above the RFOX curve near the end.
 Minimum-gap values are therefore $\Delta_{\min}^{\text{RFOX}} \approx 2.4$, versus $\approx 0.5$ for X, $\approx 0.05$ for XX, and $\approx 0.35$ for X+sXX.
 Given the $\Delta^{-2}_{\text{min}}$ scaling of the adiabatic runtime, RFOX is projected to be roughly an order of magnitude faster than the best stoquastic baseline and many orders faster than the $XX$ driver.
-Equally important, its flat profile eliminates the single bottleneck slice that dominates runtime in the other schedules, confirming that RFOX remains effective even on small-world topologies.
+Equally important, its flat profile eliminates the single bottleneck slice that dominates runtime in the other schedules, confirming that RFOX remains highly effective even on small-world topologies where graph-driven topological correlations actively suppress localized diabatic state transitions.